Connor-F/RemoteCommander/README.md

 - `online` -> prints out geolocation info about each online client
 - `count` -> returns the number of online clients
+- `help COMMAND` -> prints out help info relating to the supplied command.
+Leaving the command option out will print brief help of all commands

 ###How it Works